 View scan history and results on the Keyfactor AgileSec Platform UI

-You may need to un-deploy the sensor to upgrade to a newer version or to remove it from an endpoint.
+You may need to un-deploy the sensor to upgrade to a newer version or remove the sensor from an endpoint.
 The un-deployment workflow cleanly removes the deployed sensor components and associated execution artifacts so the sensor can be reinstalled or upgraded as needed.

-Follow the same instruction used to create the "Run host sensor" workflow, but:
+Follow the same instruction used to create the "Run host sensor" workflow, with the following changes:

 kf-agilesec-undeploy-sensor-osx